Sebastianhju/Runeterra-5e/Runes.md

 ---

 ### Phase Rush  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/PhaseRush.png" Align=left width=25% height=25%>
 When you deal damage to a target, they gain a mark of Phase until the end of your turn.
 Whenever you damage a creature with a mark of Phase, you gain movement speed and agility based on your level as shown on the table below.
+In addition you can phace through terrain and creatures.

 **Phase Rush Scaling**
 |Level|Effect|